-Urban designer, Ken Greenberg, in collaboration with Public Work, are creating a trail that offers people a new way to move through the city.
-Showcasing the sections along the path as urban “rooms”, this 5-storey underpass will house recreational amenities, a skating rink + building, gardens, theatres and more.
+Urban designer, Ken Greenberg, in collaboration with Public Work, successfully designed the trail that offers people a new way to move through the city.
+Showcasing the sections along the path as urban “rooms”, this 5-storey underpass houses recreational amenities, a skating rink + building, gardens, theatres and more.

-The first phase, set to open in December, will include a lawn amphitheatre with seating for 500 extending from the Fort York Visitor Centre, a skating trail building and an open performance space with bleachers to seat 250 people at Strachan Avenue.
-In 2018, the smaller (though extensive) details such as lighting, furnishing and remaining landscaping will be complete and different phases of new art spaces and park infrastructure are set to roll out.
+The first phase, which opened in December, includes a lawn amphitheatre with seating for 500 extending from the Fort York Visitor Centre, a skating trail building and an open performance space with bleachers to seat 250 people at Strachan Avenue.
+In early 2018, the smaller (though extensive) details such as lighting, furnishing and remaining landscaping were completed and different phases of new art spaces and park infrastructure have been rolling out all year.

-Ever since the project was announced, there has been massive support from the community and even Mayor John Tory himself has helped to expedite the process.
+Ever since the project was announced last year there has been massive support from the community and even Mayor John Tory himself had helped to expedite the process.
 With all of the bad press that the Gardiner has been getting, it’s nice to see some actionable improvements getting prioritized for its underbelly.
-For all of you living along the Bentway stretch, grab yourself a pair of skates, ‘cause you’ll be skating to work this winter.
+For all of you living along the Bentway stretch, make sure you swing by and see what festivities are taking place.